 – apple puree

-- Pour the milk into a pot and heat it up on low-medium heat.
+– Pour the milk into a pan and heat it up on low-medium heat.
 The milk should not settle on the bottom of the pan.

-– Check if milk is warm, then stir in the semolina - use a wire whisk.
+– Check if milk is warm, if so, stir in the semolina – Mix well by using a wire whisk.

 – Add the sugar and keep it on low heat until milk and semolina become creamy like a pudding.

 If you want you can buy semolina in a package and use it per the instructions.